-I live in Orkney, a small group of islands off the North coast of Scotland.
-I write and make art that invites a moment of quiet, calm focus.
+I am an artist and author based in Orkney, a small archipelago of islands located off the North coast of Scotland.
+Here, where the wild North Atlantic meets the cold North Sea, I write and make art that invites your calm, focussed attention.

-In counterpoint to the quick mutability of water, my drawing process is slow and meditative.
-It is a patient accretion of simple marks that results in intricate forms resembling sea foam, clouds, mists, rock sediments or mollusc shells.
+In counterpoint to this quick mutability of water, my drawing process is slow and meditative.
+It is a patient accretion of simple marks that results in intricate forms resembling sea foam, cloud formations, rock sediments or mollusc shells.

 Drawing takes fleeting time, the brief moment of the hand’s movement, and holds it still.
 The slow, repetitive method I employ makes each drawing a receptacle of time that gathers up these moments so they are visible in a single instant, and yet shows the timespan of the drawing’s own making.